jmquigley/util.toolbox/docs/index.md

 - nodash <code>boolean</code> <code> = false</code> - if true, the dashes are removed, otherwise just a
 v4 uuid is created.

+<a name="isNodeJS"></a>

+## isNodeJS() ⇒
+Checks the environment to see if it is running under nodejs.
+Note that this can be unreliable if "process" is globally defined in the environment by some other application (i.e. monkeypatching)

+**Kind**: global function
+**Returns**: true if the environment is running under node, otherwise false
 <a name="sanitize"></a>

 ## sanitize(buffer, verbose, log)